nglasl/silverstripe-mediawesome/README.md

 * Select a media holder.
 * Select `Media Tags`

-### Permissions
+### CMS Permissions

 These may be changed through the site configuration by an administrator.

 * Select `Settings`
 * Select `Access`

-These will restrict customisation of media types and attributes.
+Customisation of media types and their respective attributes will be restricted.

 ### Smart Templating